UWCCDL/QEEG/README.md

 script assume that column have names (for example, `AF3`) that correspond to individual channels.
 See below for ways to convert other data types into this format.

+###Blink column

+Emotiv includes automatic blink detection that is outputted as a column of 1s (actively blinking) and 0s (eyes open).
+This is used to exclude any epochs that have blinks detected.

+If using this script to process data from a non-Emotiv source that does not include a blink column, the script will create a blink column full of 0s (no blinks).
+However, artifact detection is an important pre-processing step.
+Users of other EEG systems may conduct independent moving-window artifact rejection algorithms and map those artifact periods onto the timeseries data into a `blink` column, which will then be excluded in the FFT calculations.

+*Please note: the FFT depends on having contiguous data.
+Identifying and removing epochs that contain artifacts will produce unreliable FFT estimates due to sharp edges and jumps present in the time series resulting from epoch removal.
+It is important to keep the entire time series in the logfile, and indicate with the blink column which epochs contain artifact and should therefore be excluded.

 ### Quality data